Getting Started

 Viewing Bounced Emails in Desk365

-To view the list of bounced emails in Desk365, navigate to the “Email Deliverability” feature located below the Settings – Admin in the Agent Portal.
-This section displays the list of Bounced Emails, indicating recipients who are not receiving email notifications from Desk365.
+To view the list of bounced emails in Desk365, navigate to the “Email Deliverability” feature located below the Settings > Admin in the Agent Portal.
+This section provides a comprehensive list of all bounced and blocked emails.
+This list includes recipients who have not received email notifications sent from Desk365.
+Each entry on this list represents a specific email address that has experienced delivery issues.

 After troubleshooting, remove these recipients from the suppression list and send another email to confirm delivery.
 If the delivery succeeds, the email will be removed from the suppression but if it fails again, it’ll be re-added.
 Understanding Bounce Type, Subtype, and Status Code is essential for persistent issues